 The termite infestation became its own episode.
 But more on that later…

 The outdoors environment is really family friendly and calm.
 There are two playgrounds just in this area and it’s clean, ant then I mean c l e a n.
 They clean the playgrounds at least twice a day using pressure washer and sweep the yard in the morning.
 I wish I did this back at our house and when was a playground cleaned back home, ever?
 At least two thumbs up to Faculty Housing, both for the facilities, the service and for the outdoor environment!

 The NTU Campus is located in the western part of Singapore and the time it takes to go into Singapore CBD is fairly long if you are doing the commute every day (it takes approximately an hour and twenty minutes door to door).
 You need to catch a bus to Boon Lay Interchange and swap to the MRT to go downtown.
 However, if shopping is the goal, there are several (rather huge) shopping centers close to the campus, Jurong Point at Boon Lay being the closest, about 10 minutes with bus way from home.
 At Jurong East, three MRT stations towards the CBD there are several shopping centers, catering all the stuff you needs (and more).

 After staying here a month now, we’re glad to say that this was absolutely the very best choice for us living here in Singapore (even though the problem below:-)).
-As an extra bonus, the two other Swedish families staying here as STINT Fellows are also living in Nanyang Heights.
+As an extra bonus, the two other Swedish families staying here as STINT Fellows are also living at Nanyang Heights.

 Click to expand some useful links: